InderjotSingh17/Dictionary-app/README.md

 - **API**: [Free Dictionary API](https://dictionaryapi.dev/)
 - **Templating**: Django Templates (MVT Pattern)
 - **Extras**: Dark Mode Toggle 🌙☀️
+- **Database**: SQL (SQLite or MySQL) - Storing user search queries and their results for a more personalized experience.

 - 🤝 Contributing
 Feel free to fork the repo, open issues, or make pull requests.
 All contributions are appreciated!